AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.6 LR Refined_Depends must be on the body of a subprogram that has a spec with a Depends.
+      :Trace Unit: FE 7.2.6 LR Refined_Depends must be on the body of a subprogram that has a spec with a Depends.
 The enclosing package must have a visible Refined_State